christopherclary/open-kevin/README.md

 ## Make your own Kevin

-Selecting and opening was not just a Kevin thing.
-Create your own 1990s obsession by mixing in or replacing Kevin in the folder titled "jpegs".
-We'd love to see what you're lusting over.
-[Email us](mailto:chris@christopherclary.com) pics and links.
+Open: Kevin (and porn in general) is about distribution, mediation, and now agency.
+Create your own 1990s obsession.
+By mixing in or replacing Kevin in the folder titled "jpegs".
+Femme things up.
+Use photos of your cats.
+Watch your family album go the same way as Kevin — unable to render, awash in a sea of windows.

+## Share

+[Email us](mailto:chris@christopherclary.com) your version of Open: Kevin — pics and links.
+Everyone has a Kevin(s).

 ## Special edition